trento-project/wanda/README.md

 ## Running a Development Environment

-To set up a local development environment for hacking on Wanda, follow the instructions provided in [how to hack on wanda](./guides/development/hack_on_wanda.md).
+To set up a local development environment for Wanda, follow the instructions provided in [how to hack on wanda](./guides/development/hack_on_wanda.md).

 This guide walks through the process of installing and configuring the necessary dependencies, as well as setting up a local development environment.

 ## Running a Demo Environment

 The demo mode of Wanda allows to showcase checks evaluation without the full setup with actual agents on the host.
-To run a demo instance, follow the instructions provided in [how to run wanda demo guide](./guides/demo.md).
+To run a demo instance, follow the instructions provided in [how to run wanda demo guide](./guides/development/demo.md).

 # Support